Impacts of Aggregation on Model Diversity and Consumer Utility: Incentivizing model replacement

-First, we will note that weighted winrate does \emph{not} always lead to an improvement over winrate:

-\begin{observationstar} Weighted winrate does \emph{not} always lead to improvement in instantaneous consumer welfare, as compared to the incentives produced by winrate. \end{observationstar} This observation can be shown directly by example, in Table \ref{tab:exinst}.
-This table shows an example where weighted winrate does lead to increased specialization: winrate would incentivize players to improve on the same task and weighted winrate would incentivize producers to improve on different tasks.
-However, this is the \emph{wrong} type of specialization: consumer welfare would be higher if each producer swapped which task they improved on, and in fact, would be higher if producers picked the same task to improve on, as given by winrate.
+\begin{restatable}{lemma}{observationstar} Weighted winrate does \emph{not} always lead to improvement in instantaneous consumer welfare, as compared to the incentives produced by winrate. \end{restatable}

-However, the example in Table \ref{tab:exinst} has an unusual property.
-Specifically, in this example, for both tasks model $B$ has worse value than model $A$, and moreover, the derivative of consumer welfare with respect to improvement (instantaneous consumer welfare, Definition \ref{def:instantaneoususerutility}) in model $B$ is \emph{negative} for both tasks (Table \ref{tab:derivevalue}).
-Our final result in this section is to show that this is not an accident: specifically, Theorem \ref{thrm:bothneg} shows that every such example where weighted winrate is worse than winrate must be one where on both tasks $i, j$, one producer is in the regime where any improvement must strictly \emph{reduce} consumer welfare.
+Specifically, this proof is given by an example (formally presented in Table \ref{tab:exinst} in Appendix \ref{app:incentretrain}.).
+However, this example has an unusual property: one model ($B$) is worse than the other model ($A$) on \emph{both} tasks, and moreover, the derivative of consumer welfare with respect to improvement (instantaneous consumer welfare) in model $B$ is \emph{negative} for both tasks: it is in the \emph{non-monotone} region as explored in Section \ref{sec:helpuser}).
+Theorem \ref{thrm:bothneg} shows that this is not an accident: every example where weighted winrate incentives producers to pick a worse pair of tasks than winrate, it \emph{must} be a setting where one producer is in the non-monotonic regime on \emph{both} tasks.
+Note that Theorem \ref{thrm:bothneg} is not an if-and-only-if condition: it is a conservative guarantee.

-\begin{restatable}{theorem}{bothneg} Consider a model replacement setting with $N=2$ agents, and any pair of tasks $i, j$.
-Then, the only scenario where weighted winrate causes \emph{worse} change in instantaneous consumer welfare than winrate is where the derivative in consumer welfare for \emph{both} tasks is negative for one player. \end{restatable}
+\begin{restatable}{theorem}{bothneg} Consider a model replacement setting with $N=2$ agents: the only scenario where weighted winrate causes \emph{worse} instantaneous consumer welfare than winrate is when one player is in the non-monotonic regime on \emph{both} picked tasks. \end{restatable}

-Theorem \ref{thrm:bothneg} relies on a few helper lemmas.
-First, Lemma \ref{lem:same} shows that whenever both agents pick the same task, the change in consumer welfare is exactly 1.
-For intuition, when producers pick the same task to improve in, consumer welfare does increase (because the total value of responses increase), but the relative winrate stays the same because both models have increased at the same rate, leading to a constant improvement in consumer welfare. \begin{restatable}{lemma}{same} Whenever both agents pick the same task to improve on, instantaneous consumer welfare is constant (equal to 1). \end{restatable}